 [Damianne]: To finish up today, is there anything else you’d like to add?
 Oh no, we cannot end this without getting to that.
 When I asked you what might we talk about today, you told me about how your husband delivered one of your kids in the car.
 And I need to know this story.

 [Avril]: He did.
 My daughter.
 Thank goodness it wasn’t my first child.
-For my second child, I went to a Midwife Clinic rather than to a regular hospital, a lovely lady.
+For my second child, I went to a midwife clinic rather than to a regular hospital, a lovely lady.
 I went in the night before and everything kind of slowed down.
 She was like you might as well go home and relax.
 So I went home, did a bit of yoga, laid on the couch, scared my husband and my sister who were there.
 Every 5 seconds, I kept going Oh, oh.
 They would panic and jump up.
 It was very entertaining for me until it was real.
 So in the evening, or early evening, the contractions just suddenly started coming so much faster.
-It went from zero to one hundred.
+It went from 0 to 100.
 I told my husband we gotta go.
 So my sister stayed home with my son.
 We got in the car.
 We’re driving and it’s rush hour.
-It’s 5:30 on the busiest roads in Nagoya.
-And I said to him from the back seat, I said I think thee baby’s coming and he was like Ganbatte, which in Japanese means good luck.
+It’s 5:30 on the busiest roads in Nagoya and I said to him from the back seat, I said I think the baby’s coming and he was like Ganbatte, which in Japanese means good luck.
 I’m like what does that mean?
 What does that mean?
 I think he was really scared.
 So he gets on the phone with the midwife and he said to her I think the baby’s coming and she said ok, don’t panic, just park the car, the baby comes, just wrap them in a blanket, and then drive to us.
-He gets out of the car, and I have to say he was very very calm.
+He gets out of the car, and I have to say he was very, very calm.
 Because he’s usually the one that panics when the kids are sick.
 He was very calm and he looked at me and he’s like okay, I’m gonna have a look, and then push when I tell you to.
 And I’m thinking men can be really squeamish about these things.
 What if he faints or even worst, if he never wants to go there, he never wants to do it again.
 He looked and he could see her crowning.
-We are in the car part at the convenience store, a Lawson’s convenience store.
-Sees her crowning and he’s like push.
+We are in the carpark at the convenience store, a Lawson’s convenience store.
+He sees her crowning and he’s like push.
 One big push and she came out, and he caught her.